ggirlk/holbertonschool-machine_learning/reinforcement_learning/0x01-deep_q_learning/README.md

 # 📕 Dependencies

-<b style='color:red'> ⛔️ If you have keras-rl2 already installed delete it before you start</b>.
+<b> ⛔️ If you have keras-rl2 already installed delete it before you start</b>.

 ```
 pip install --user keras-rl==0.4.2